The Partner in Development program

 The success of a PID candidate is determined by their own drive, dedication and self-awareness throughout the program.
 Specsavers expects a high level of commitment to self-development and supporting the partnership.

 Why is it important to be geo-flexible during the PID program and when considering JVP opportunities?

-Geo-flexibility is important during your PID training as we aim to align you with retail / dispenser partners who have the experience and capacity to support you during each phase of the program.
-Each partner that hosts you will offer a different leadership perspective.
+Geo-flexibility is important during your PID training as we aim to place you in host stores with retail/dispensing partners who have the experience and capability to support you during each phase of your development.

 Does this sound like you?
 Enquire now.

 For all other general enquiries, please contact Sinéad Convery.

 Professional Recruitment Manager – Australia & New Zealand